bywatersolutions/bywater-koha-release-notes/barcodeprfx-v18.11.08-04.md

 - NOT IN BUGZILLA - Fix object being treated as a hashref, preventing item level holds

-## Custom For Instance

-- NOT IN BUGZILLA - Make xt/author/translatable-templates.t pass
-- [[10300]](http://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=10300) Allow transferring of items to be have separate IndependentBranches syspref

 # Release Notes for barcodeprfx-v18.11.08-03